michaelmhoffman/disclosure/README.md

 ### Patent applications

-- Synthetic spike-in controls for cell-free MeDIP sequencing and methods of using same
+- Synthetic spike-in controls for cell-free MeDIP sequencing and methods of using same (licensed to DNAMx)

 <!--
 ### Travel expenses